ATM90E32 Power Sensor

 • power (Optional): Use the power value on this phase in watts.
 All options from Sensor.

-• reactive_power (Optional): Use the reactive power value on this phase.
+• reactive_power (Optional): Use the reactive power value on this phase in VAR.
 All options from Sensor.

 • power_factor (Optional): Use the power factor value on this phase.
 All options from Sensor.